ahmedalimughal/Real-Time-Chat-Application-in-PHP-CodeIgniter/README.md

-# Real-Time Chat Application in PHP CodeIgniter
+# Real Time Chat Application in PHP CodeIgniter

 A fully functional project based on a Real-Time Chat Application using PHP and the CodeIgniter Web Framework.
 This project contains essential features and can be used by second-year or final-year IT students for their college projects.